Western Sydney University: Research divisions

 The Hawkesbury Institute for the Environment was officially opened in 2012, funded by a $40 million grant from the Australian Government Education Investment Fund.
 It houses some of the largest and most complex facilities in the world for researching the effects of climate change.

 The Religion and Society Research Cluster grew out of the Centre for the Study of Contemporary Muslim Studies.
-It maintains a particular focus on religion, mutliculturalism and post-secularism.
+It maintains a particular focus on religion, multiculturalism and post-secularism.
 Cristina Rocha has been director of the centre since 2014.

 Western Sydney University has 11 Research Institutes and Centres.